SUSE/saptune_exporter/doc/metrics.md

 ### Description

-Show if the given solution is compliant.
+Show if the given solution is compliant to saptune standards.
 A value of 1 meains is compliant, 0 not compliant

 #### Labels